 Environmental Impact of Natural and Synthetic Dyes: Imagine a world where everything we wear or surround ourselves with is grey or white.
 Colour has been essential to the history of civilization, signaling prestige, hierarchy, and leadership from the Stone Age onwards.
-But we pay a heavy price for color in textiles, cosmetics, paper, food, and pharmaceuticals.
-And particularly textiles, something we forget or choose to ignore when browsing at stores for the latest color stories.
+But we pay a heavy price for color in cosmetics, paper, food, and pharmaceuticals.
+And particularly in textiles- something we forget or choose to ignore when browsing at stores for the latest color stories.

 Embroidery As Art: Last week, I attended Shobha Broota’s new show, where she used techniques like crochet and knitting to create unique art.
 This is, fortunately, a growing trend, but embroidery as art is still a problem area, being associated as it is with women’s work, one that is coming into its own, though.
 To take an educated look at the history, we will have to go back to the genesis of needlework. (more…)

 Cross-Stitch – The inspiration for this article came from our cross-stitch expert Shobha, who joined as our first full-time cross-stitch artisan in June 2021.
 Shobha has been practicing this craft for the past 17 years.
 When she was in her twenties, she joined the training group led by father, Colombus, and has never looked back.
 The crafts were introduced to her village by father Colombus almost 70 years before.
 Father Columbus visited India through a missionary and trained women in more than 25 villages.(more…)